yingzitingge/xinge/docs/what-is-candid-photography.md

 As street photographers will tell you, it's much easier to find a spot with lots of action and stay there with your camera rather than walking around the entire city hoping to run into a great candid moment.

-Get more insights on how to visualize a candid shot in the video above by [Jared Polin](https://www.youtube.com/channel/UCZG-C5esGZyVfxO2qXa1Zmw).

 ## **Candid Photography Tip #7: Take LOTS of Photos**